hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/desktop.md

 *   Added type hints for function parameters and return values.
 *   Added docstrings for the `load_view_state` function using the RST format, specifying parameters, return values, and potential exceptions.
 *   Added import `from src.logger import logger`.
-*   Added example usage section for demonstration purposes.
+*   Added example usage section for demonStartion purposes.

 # Optimized Code